Dean Mahomed: Death

 Mahomed was buried at St Nicholas' Church, Brighton.
-(The headstone was refurbished in 2025.)
+(Headstone refurbished 2025.)

 Mahomed died on 24 February 1851 (aged 91–92) at 32 Grand Parade, Brighton.
-He was buried in a grave at St Nicholas Church, Brighton, in which his son Frederick was later interred.
+He was buried in a grave at St Nicholas' Church, Brighton, in which his son Frederick was later interred.
 Frederick taught fencing, gymnastics and other activities in Brighton at a gymnasium he built on the town's Church Street.

 Recognition

 After his death in 1851, Sake Dean Mahomed, once so renowned in Ireland and Brighton's social scenes, began to lose prominence as a public figure and until the scholarly interventions of the last fifty years was largely forgotten by history.
 The modern renewal of interest in his writings developed after poet and scholar Alamgir Hashmi drew attention to him in the 1970s and 1980s.
 Michael H. Fisher has written a book on Mahomet entitled The First Indian Author in English: Dean Mahomed in India, Ireland, and England (Oxford University Press, Delhi, 1996).
 Additionally, Rozina Visram's Ayahs, Lascars and Princes: The Story of Indians in Britain 1700–1947 (1998) was highly influential in drawing public attention to Mahomed's life and work.

 Several commemorations of and tributes to Mahomed's legacy have taken place in the 21st century.
 On 29 September 2005 the City of Westminster unveiled a Green Plaque commemorating the opening of the Hindoostane Coffee House.
 The plaque is at 102 George Street, close to the original site of the coffee house at 34 George Street.
 On 15 January 2019, Google recognised Sake Dean Mahomed with a Google Doodle on the main page.

 Excerpts from Dean Mahomed's writings were included in the anthology, The Book of Bihari Literature, which was edited by the diplomat, Abhay Kumar to celebrate literature which has come from people born in the state of Bihar.